Hippoom/spring-test-dbunit-template/README.md

 Test against persistence components(daos / repositories) involves external stateful services, which makes fixture cleanup and setup, test data designing much difficult than unit tests.

-[spring-test-dbunit](http://springtestdbunit.github.io/spring-test-dbunit) does help a lot in this area, but there is still lots of boilerplate code.
+[spring-test-dbunit](http://springtestdbunit.github.io/spring-test-dbunit) does help a lot in this domain, but there is still lots of boilerplate code.

 What I want is to minimize the effort for developing persistent tests.